Sudhanshu230310/ChatApp/README.md

 - `join` - User joins the chat room
 - `send_message` - Send a new message
 - `new_message` - Receive a new message
+- `add_reaction` - Add emoji reaction to a message
+- `remove_reaction` - Remove emoji reaction from a message
+- `reaction_updated` - Message reactions have been updated
 - `user_joined` - Someone joined the chat
 - `user_left` - Someone left the chat
 - `online_users` - List of currently online users